open-telemetry/opentelemetry-collector-contrib/exporter/pulsarexporter/README.md

 - `tls_trust_certs_file_path`: path to the CA cert.
 For a client this verifies the server certificate.
 Should only be used if `insecure` is set to true.
 - `insecure`: configure whether the Pulsar client accept untrusted TLS certificate from broker (default: false)
-- `enable_batch`: whether batch send messages to pulsar or not.
 - `timeout` (default = 5s): Is the timeout for every attempt to send data to the backend.
 - `retry_on_failure`
     - `enabled` (default = true)